The Complete Guide to Planning a Destination Wedding in Antigua

 The Best Places to Get Married in Antigua

-Even though Antigua is a relatively small island, there are tons of fantastic wedding venues to choose from.
-From smaller boutiques to larger venues with extensive wedding packages, we're confident you'll be able to find exactly what you're looking for.
+Even though the country is a relatively small island, there are tons of fantastic Antigua wedding destinations to choose from.
+From smaller boutiques to larger venues with extensive wedding packages throughout the island, we're confident you'll be able to find exactly what you're looking for.

 Western Antigua

 The Western part of this Caribbean island is full of gorgeous harbors, bays and coves.
 Head to Pearns Point for a stunning overlook over Pearns Bay.
 In close proximity to Pearns Point is Hermitage Bay, one of the most breathtaking luxury resorts on the island.
 Gregoli says she loves this resort because it's eco-friendly and a beautiful property.
-Other wedding venues on this side of the island include the Galley Beach Resort & Spa, an all-inclusive resort, and the Sugar Ridge Resort Antigua, a hillside spot with beautiful views of the sandy beaches.
+Another wedding venus on this side of the island is Sugar Ridge Resort Antigua, a hillside spot with beautiful views of the sandy beaches.

 Northern Antigua